rikka0w0/l4d2query/README.md

 without the game itself.
 If query succeeded, This tool prints the server name, current map, number of player online and total number of available slots. __Supports Chinese!!!__

-Compile the source: `gcc l4d2query.c -o l4d2query`, supports Linux, Windows, Android ...
+Compile the source (Gcc with Linux): `Make`, supports Linux, Windows, Android ...

 Syntax
 ------